Random Thoughts

 It also keeps me from drifting.
 If most of my recent posts are tagged ai-assisted, that’s a fact about how I’m working right now.
 If they all start drifting toward ai-generated, that’s a signal I should probably pay attention to.
 Tags don’t just describe the past.
 They quietly point at the trend.

 That’s the part I want.
+Tags don’t solve the larger problem, but they leave a small honest disclosure on each post.
 Not perfection.
 Just a record.